MisterPrada/misterprada/README.md

 💡 &nbsp; I'm really fond of developing entertaining stuff for online games on PC.\
 🎓 &nbsp;In addition, I do reverse engineering of applications for Windows.\
 💬 &nbsp;Feel free to reach out for advice or just for some fun discussion.\
+✅ &nbsp;The most important qualities of a programmer are modesty, curiosity, professional honesty, creativity and discipline, as well as "enlightened laziness".\
+😈 &nbsp;Obsessed with development.\
 ✉️ &nbsp;Click on one of the links down below to connect me!
 I'll respond ASAP.

 <p align="center">